openwallet-foundation/owl-agent-test-harness/aries-backchannels/README.md

 - `${args}` are any extra arguments on the command line after standard options processing.
 - Note that the docker build context is the aries-backchannel folder&mdash;the folder above the backchannel folders

-Once built, the selected TAs for the run are started for the test roles (Acme, Bob and Mallory) using the following commands:
+Once built, the selected TAs for the run are started for the test roles (currently Acme, Bob and Mallory) using the following commands:

 ```bash
   echo "Starting Acme Agent ..."